JeffreyL-3/RecycleBot/README.md

 # Recycle_Bot
 Learn how to recycle anything!
-Upload an image, add a location and personality, and get your response straight from GPT.
-A valid OpenAI api key is required.
+Upload an image, add your location and silly personality, and get a response straight from GPT.

 Note: using a .jpg or .png image is recommended.
 Limited file conversion is implemented, but not all file types are supported.

 ## Setup
+- Generate an OpenAI api key for use with Recycle_Bot
 - Setup a virtual environment
   - Run ```python3 -m venv openai-env``` in the main directory
 - After you've created a virtual environment, activate it with one of the following